Coming 2 America review: Not as much heart as the original, but still funny

-The setup for the sequel is pretty straightforward.
+The setup for the sequel, streaming now on Amazon Prime, is pretty straightforward.
 Akeem discovers he has an illegitimate son in the US.
 He and Semmi return to New York City to find his child and prepare him to become heir to the Zamunda throne.
 To complicate matters, Akeem has three daughters with his wife, Lisa (Shari Headley), any of whom would make an excellent ruler of Zamunda were it not for a law preventing women from taking the throne.

-The largely successful sequel, streaming on Amazon Prime March 5, takes the Star Wars: The Force Awakens approach, following a similar formula as the first film while reuniting us with some of our favorite characters.
+The largely successful sequel takes the Star Wars: The Force Awakens approach, following a similar formula as the first film while reuniting us with some of our favorite characters.
 But instead of the fish-out-of-water story being about a 21-year-old Prince Akeem searching for love in Queens, it's about Akeem's illegitimate son, Lavelle Junson (played charmingly by Jermaine Fowler), and his mom (Leslie Jones, in an absolute tour-de-force comic performance) in Zamunda.

 The first movie was far from perfect, but it worked extremely well as a comedy, and still does to this day.
 I miss seeing Murphy's wide-eyed and naive Akeem navigating the streets of Queens.
 He was the heart of the first film and kept it all grounded.
 But some of that heart is missing from the sequel.
 Scenes feel more like elaborate sketch comedy pieces and don't organically help the story or raise the stakes.
 There are also a couple of minor storylines that seem to get lost or magically resolved.